532total dementia professionals's trained

 To ensure that people living with dementia are supported to include purposeful and meaningful physical activity in their lives

-This course is designed to provide physical activity and exercise instructors, teachers and instructors with both theoretical perspectives and practical applications to increase access and participation for people living with dementia.
+This study day provides physical activity and exercise instructors, teachers and leaders with underpinning evidence and practical applications to increase access and participation for people living with dementia.

 On completion of the course participants will be able to:

 - Use conversations, including histories and interests, as starting points to person centred planning and understand individual differences